meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

     }
 ```

-### Create RoomViewController Wuji Methods and Delegates
+### Create RoomViewController Meta Methods and Delegates

-The methods applying the Wuji SDK are placed within a private extension for the `RoomViewController`.
+The methods applying the Meta SDK are placed within a private extension for the `RoomViewController`.

 ``` Swift
 //MARK: - engine